Body jewelry materials: Glass

-Glass is a common piercing material which has been used for thousands of years.
-For example, ear plug jewelry made of glass have been found in ancient Egyptian tombs.

-If correctly shaped and manufactured, glass can be a functional material: comfortable to wear, tough, and safe for the body.
-It is possible to sterilize glass in a steam-autoclave.
+Glass is a common piercing material which has been used for thousands of years, as evidenced by ear plug jewelry made of glass having been found in ancient Egyptian tombs.
+If correctly shaped and manufactured, glass can be used for body jewelry, being comfortable to wear, tough, safe for the body, and able to be sterilized in an autoclave.

+The APP recommends several types of glass for use in initial piercings, including fused quartz, lead-free borosilicate, or lead-free soda-lime glass.

 Polymers

-Polymers (plastics) have been used for a long time for both implants and piercings.
-Early piercers often used it as a healing jewelry.
-After the piercing was done, a product resembling a thick fishing line was inserted in the hole and its end was rivetted together.
-When the piercing was healed, the plastic was cut and pulled out, and then real jewelry was inserted.
-The method is still in use today, but to a much smaller extent.
-There are many better and safer ways today.
+Polymers (plastics) have been used for both implants and piercings, and early users often used them as healing jewelry for new piercings, although there are now better and safer ways of doing this.
+The APP recommends three types of biocompatible polymers for use in new piercings: Tygon Medical Surgical Tubing S-50HL; Tygon Medical Surgical Tubing S-54HL; and Bioplast.
+The APP also recommends checking that polymer body jewelry products other than these are United States Pharmacopeia (USP) VI compliant before using in new piercings.

-Polymers can be light, with resistance to the body's chemical reactions and can be safe against most allergies.
-However, many polymers are absorbent and have a porous surface, which makes it necessary to often take the jewelry out and thoroughly clean or replace it to avoid infection or sensitization from residues.
+Polymers can be lightweight, have resistance to the body's chemical reactions, and can be safe regarding allergies.
+However, many polymers are absorbent and have a porous surface, making it necessary to take the jewelry out often to thoroughly clean or replace it so as to avoid infection or sensitization from residues.

-PTFE
+Teflon

-PTFE or Teflon was invented in 1938 and can be refined for use in the medical industry for prolonged contact with skin.

-Refined PTFE can be made biocompatible.
-It is a lightweight plastic, it is bendable, autoclaveable, not visible with X-rays, not magnetic, and very stable.
-It is suited for implants and piercings, especially if some flexibility of the material is desired.

-PTFE is commonly used as a retainer.
+Teflon (polytetrafluoroethylene or PTFE) was invented in 1938 and can be refined for medical use to make it biocompatible where there is a need for prolonged contact with skin.
+It is lightweight, bendable, can be autoclavedable, is not visible with X-rays, is not magnetic, and is very stable.
+As such, Teflon is suited for implants and piercings, especially if some flexibility of the material is desired, and is commonly used as a retainer.